DIVERSE

 Courtesy of Edmonton Archives clipping files

-The Jasper Place Sports Centre has been renamed as the Johnny Bright Sports Centre and still serves the community, with retaining it’s original characteristics of it’s thin modern concrete, undulating roof.
+The Jasper Place Sports Centre has been renamed the Johnny Bright Sports Park and still serves the community, while retaining its original characteristics of its thin modern concrete, undulating roof.